atomicdata-dev/atomic-data-docs/src/atomic-data-overview.md

 - Rust library: [atomic-lib](https://github.com/joepio/atomic)

 Make sure to [join our Discord](https://discord.gg/a72Rv2P) if you'd like to discuss Atomic Data with others.
+Keep in mind that none of the Atomic Data project has reached a v1, which means that breaking changes can happen.

 ## Reading these docs